 This is the first thing to do when trying to install RGB fans.
 Turn off the power switch for a safe setup.

-• Make sure the RGB parts are in secured place:
+• Make sure the RGB parts are in a secure place:

 Make sure they’re out of direct sunlight and away from anything hot.
-Keep RGB fans away from any devices that are hot or cause high temperatures if at all possible.
+Keep RGB fans away from any hot devices or cause high temperatures if at all possible.

 • Use all the mounts that came with the RGB fans:

-When connecting your RGB fans to the motherboard, be sure to use the mounts that came with them.
+When connecting your RGB fans to the motherboard, use the mounts that came with them.

-• Make sure the fans are secured inside the computer’s case:
+• Make sure the fans are secure inside the computer’s case:

 • Keep away from any liquid:

-Keep your RGB fans and supplied mounts as far away from any liquid as possible.
+Keep your RGB fans and supplied mounts as far from any liquid as possible.

 Is it possible to connect RGB fans to a motherboard?

-RGB fan headers can be plugged into the motherboard.
+You can plug RGB fan headers into the motherboard.

 What is the easiest way to know if my motherboard supports RGB?

-The handbook that comes with the motherboard will have all of the necessary information.
-You can tell if a motherboard supports the RGB fans header by looking at the instructions.
+The handbook that comes with the motherboard will have all the necessary information.
+Looking at the instructions, you can tell if a motherboard supports the RGB fans header.